mhkim9714/hands-on-CNN-tutorials/README.md

 # CNN Tutorial Notebooks for High School Education: Machine Learning and Data Mining

-This repository contains Google Colab notebooks developed in 2022 as part of the “Machine Learning and Data Mining” course for high school students at SKKU.
-Created as teaching assistant (TA) materials, these notebooks were supported by the SW-centered University Project under the Ministry of Science and ICT and IITP.
+These Google Colab notebooks were developed in 2022 as part of the “Machine Learning and Data Mining” practical course for high school students, prepared under the SW-centered University Project of SKKU funded by the Ministry of Science and ICT and the Institute for Information and Communications Technology Planning and Evaluation (IITP).

 ## Target Audience
 - Beginners with basic knowledge of Python and the PyTorch framework